nagendragpu/Apologetic/README.md

 # Apologetic

-Simple webiste to showcase the use of bootsrap,css,javascript
+Simple website to showcase the use of bootsrap,css,javascript